 Trikonasana or triangle pose includes standing with your legs wide apart with your arms parallel to the floor.
 It also includes taking relaxed gulps of breath in between.
-This is considered to increase blood circulation and also to alleviate the body aches.
+This is considered to increase blood circulation and also alleviate body aches.

 Yoga Nidra or yogic sleep is a deeply relaxing ritual in which the yogi is conscious but in a trance-like state.
-It is considered to be really helpful in relieving the participants of their worries and giving them their much needed mental peace.
+It is considered to be really helpful in relieving the participants of their worries and giving them their much-needed mental peace.
 This asana comes in really handy if the new mothers find themselves tossing and turning at night.

 Yoga during Third Trimster

-Nadi Shodhan pranayama is a very popular breathing exercise that helps reduce blood pressure and also relieve stress.
+Nadi Shodhan pranayama is a very popular breathing exercise that helps reduce blood pressure and also relieves stress.
 It’s a powerful meditation technique where you alternate between breathing through your left and right nostrils.
 It is also effective in increasing the oxygen supply to the body which helps the little one by heaps.